HOW WELL DO YOU LISTEN?

 Mike Johnson

 How well do you listen?
 We would not remember some of the most famous statements ever made if someone had not listened carefully to what was said.
-Listening and listening correctly is very important to learning.
+Listening correctly is very important to learning.
 One person put it like this: “Talk, and you say what you already know, but listen, and you learn something new.”
-A speaker needs to prepare his speech well and then to present it clearly.
-However, a good speaker must have a listening audience to be effective.
+A speaker needs to prepare his speech well and present it clearly.
+However, a good speaker must have a good audience to be effective.

 What was the difference?
 Both Peter and Stephen preached basically the same message.
 The difference was the audience.
 One group was willing to objectively listen with a receptive heart while the other audience closed its ears.

 What are the lessons for us?
 First, we must make sure that we are always receptive to God’s Word.
 We need to have a willingness to listen and to obey.
 It is surprising how many Christians are very closed-minded on many Bible subjects.
-We need to be like those of Berea, who the writer describes as nobler than those of Thessalonica as they received the word with readiness of mind and searched the Scriptures daily to see if what Paul taught was true.
+We need to be like those of Berea, who the writer describes as nobler than those of Thessalonica, as they received the word with readiness of mind and searched the Scriptures daily to see if what Paul taught was true.
 Secondly, we must realize all who we teach will not obey.
 We should always try to improve our knowledge of the Bible and work on our presentation of God’s Word.
-However, we must keep in mind that although some will obey, others will not.
-Some will be like those who are compared to the good ground in the Parable of the Sower (Mt.
+However, we must remember that although some will obey, others will not.
+Some will be like those compared to the good ground in the Parable of the Sower (Mt.
 13:8, 23).
 They will receive the word and bear fruit, while others will be like those compared to the wayside (Mt.
 13:4,19) as they will be unreceptive.
 Therefore, we must not get discouraged when our efforts to teach others are unsuccessful.
-We will probably have some success in our effort to teach God’s Word, but we will most likely have a lot of rejection.
-We must keep in mind there are different kinds of soils and not get discouraged.
+We must remember there are different kinds of soils and not get discouraged.

 In conclusion, how do you listen to God’s Word?
-James 1:21 tells us how we are supposed to hear as the writer said, “Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.”
+James 1:21 tells us how we should hear as the writer said, “Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.”